 An occupational license authorizes the operation of a non-commercial motor vehicle in connection with an individual’s:

-Requests for an occupational license must be made to the county or district court where the individual lives or to the court of original jurisdiction where the offense occurred.
+Requests for an occupational license must be made to the Justice of the Peace, county or district court where the individual lives or to the court of original jurisdiction where the offense occurred.

-If the county or district court determines the individual is eligible to apply for an occupational license, then a court order will be issued.
+If the Justice of the Peace, county or district court determines the individual is eligible to apply for an occupational license, then a court order will be issued.
 The court order is not the occupational license.
 A court order is only the order which authorizes the Department of Public Safety (DPS) to issue the occupational license.

 Individuals must submit the following items to DPS: